The Singles Network Ministries

 Picture

-Through the next few years, God would mold and shape me.
+Over the next few years, God would mold and shape me.
 Although I had some experience and training, I was still not ready to run my ministry.
 I remember reading Experiencing God by Henry Blackaby for the first time.
 I got to day 4 of week one and had to put it down.
 I was so far from where I felt God wanted me to be.
 There was much work to be done.

 It’s been an incredible 20 years.
 From writing Bible studies and articles, developing resources and leadership training to speaking and teaching at conferences and retreats, traveling to Europe to start ministries, helping to begin ministry in Uganda, Australia, and Kenya, to speaking in 49 states and on 12 cruises, the journey is still going strong.
 Today ministry to singles is needed more than ever.
 So join me in praying and supporting us for another 20 years of reaching and growing singles for Christ.